-Prior to designation by the Public Facilities Commission, the "Most Highly Advantageous Proposer," who has satisfied the Minimum Eligibility Criteria and is found to have the overall most highly advantageous composite rating based on the Comparative Evaluation Criteria, will be subject to a final Statutory Compliance Review to determine compliance with various City regulations, ordinances and policies.
-DND will review and evaluate proposals promptly after the submission deadline TBD.
+Prior to designation by the Public Facilities Commission, the "Most Highly Advantageous Proposer," who has satisfied the Minimum Eligibility Criteria and is found to have the overall most highly advantageous composite rating based on the Comparative Evaluation Criteria, will be subject to a final Statutory Compliance Review to determine compliance with various City regulations, ordinances and policies, see pg 45.
+DND will review and evaluate proposals promptly after the submission deadline Tuesday, October 30, 2018.